jepstein-eagle/adaptable/packages/adaptable/readme/functions/alert-function.md

 ## Alert Properties

-You can set the `MessageType` of the Alert - this will be one "Success", "Info", "Warning" or "Error" (and the colour will vary accordingly).
+You can set the `MessageType` of the Alert to be "Success", "Info", "Warning" or "Error" (and the colour will vary accordingly).

-You can also specify - through the `AlertProperties` prop what happens when an Alert is triggered.
+You can also specify - through the `AlertProperties` property - what happens when an Alert is triggered.

 Options for displaying an Alert include:

 - **Display a Popup** - useful for very important Alerts

 - **Colour the Cell** where the data changed that triggered the cell (based on the Alert's `MessageType`)